The Six Month Novel

 Is it for you?

-• You know you can do it, but seem to have lost faith in yourself.
-You’re struggling to start your next project.
-You’d love a little extra help and support.
+- You know (or think!) you can do it, but seem to have lost faith in yourself and you’d love a little extra help and support.

-• This makes you think: accountability, yesssssssssss!
-If it sounds awesome then it’s probably right for you.
+- Writing fast, not editing as you go, accountability, loads of support… all this makes you think yesssssssssss!
+Basically, if it sounds awesome then it’s probably right for you.

 We’re not right for you if

-• You don’t like planning.
+- You hate planning.
 If you always stall though, it might be worth reconsidering your approach?

-• Your creative process is to circle back and perfect small sections before you move on and you are able to finish work this way.
-If it works for you, don’t force yourself into the ‘write fast’ box.
-If you aren’t finishing, we’d suggest not editing as you go…
+- Your creative process is to circle back and perfect small sections before you move on and you are able to finish work this way.
+If that works for you keep going!